Tags

 Q3: Are wild animals a major risk?

-A: Yes, especially bats, raccoons, foxes, and skunks in certain regions.
+A: Yes, especially bats, raccoons, foxes, and skunks.

 Q4: Can rabies be cured once symptoms appear?

-A: Unfortunately, rabies is almost always fatal after symptoms appear.
-Prevention is the key.
+A: No, rabies is almost always fatal after symptoms appear.
+Prevention is key.

-Rabies is a fatal but preventable disease.
-Vaccinating pets, avoiding contact with wild or stray animals, and seeking immediate medical care after exposure are essential to prevent infection.
-Educating the community, especially children, about the dangers of rabies can save lives and reduce the global burden of this deadly disease.
+Rabies is fatal but preventable.
+Vaccination of pets, avoiding wild or stray animals, and prompt medical attention after exposure are essential.
+Educating communities, particularly children, about rabies can save lives and reduce global fatalities.